g-v-k/video-streaming/Readme.md

-This is an example illustrating video streaming like Youtube in Nodejs.
+This is an example illustrating video streaming in Nodejs.

 "node run build" for building the project as this is a typescript project.
 "node start" for starting the server.